 It can be hard to know how to get started building your own brand advocacy program, so we’ve put together the following guide to doing just that—no magic tricks required.

 Social advocacy in all its forms—brand and employee advocacy—is one of the trends to watch in 2017.
 What else will be new in social in the new year?
-Register for our year-end webinar to learn the trends, tactics, and strategies that will position your organization for success in 2017 and beyond.
+Watch our webinar to learn the trends, tactics, and strategies that will position your organization for success in 2017 and beyond.

 What is a brand advocacy program?

 For many companies, the biggest untapped resource are their own customers.
 These people have the information you need to spread and the power to share it in a valuable way.
 A brand advocate takes the customer relationship a step further.
 Advocates will work for your brand and share positive sentiments with their community, whether that be online or offline—information that is far more credible than any company-led advertising methods.

 A brand advocacy program is a structured strategy put in place to build your network of brand advocates in order to enable your company the power to harness this community.
 You’re not simply taking advantage of the free exposure and marketing potential of these advocates, but rather taking their feedback and engaging with them in a mutually beneficial relationship.

 Now that you understand the core of what a brand advocacy program is, you’re probably wondering why you should care.